 Before picking up the first paper contour cut-out, stick a toothpick through the paper and into the play dough in several places.
 When subsequent layers are made, push the toothpick through the same holes in the paper into the rolled-out play dough before removing the paper.
 The toothpick holes in the play dough can be aligned to place each layer in its proper position.

 Once their mountains is made, students can cut their duplicate contour map along the outer contour line only, then bring their mountain and duplicate contour map to the tarp, where they are placed for display on separate halves of the tarp.
 As new mountains are added, place them next to the previous ones, and place the corresponding contour maps in equivalent positions in their own area.
 The growing landscape of model mountains will be reflected in the growing contour map assembly next to it.

 (As students understand the relationship between the growing mountain landscape and the adjacent contour map, they can help direct where to place the contour maps correctly.)

 As a class, look at the landscape and the contour maps.
 Refer back and forth while discussing and highlighting these features of a contour map:

-As a class, look at a real contour map (preferably in an area that students are familiar with e.g. the same Cypress mountain map with the Sea-to Sky highway) and try to read the mountains (which sides are steep as they have contours close together), the gentle slopes, the narrow river valleys (formed by water) and wide river valleys (formed by glaciers).
+As a class, look back at a real contour map (preferably in an area that students are familiar with e.g. the same Cypress mountain map with the Sea-to Sky highway) and try to read the mountains: the steep slopes, the gentle slopes, the narrow river valleys (formed by water) and wide river valleys (formed by glaciers).

-Optional and advanced: Students make a new contour map of their mountain with their new river valleys included.
+Optional and advanced: Students modify their mountains, then make a new contour map of their new mountain (not tested with a class).